Meat inspection procedures: incisions, information, and health marks

 What are the major implications for exporting countries?

-Competent authorities of exporting countries are responsible for official controls of meat exported to the EU.
+Competent authorities of exporting countries are responsible for official controls of meat exported to the EU, and must ensure that requirements equivalent to those set by the EU are met.
 They need to apply the risk-based approach, food chain information, and health marks (or identification marks) that are indicated in the certificates (see Regulation 2020/2235, Annex III, Ch.
 I–IV; also see EU official health certificates for exports to the EU – explained).

 Background